bevyengine/bevy-website/content/news/2025-XX-XX-bevy-0.16/index.md

 - **Light textures:** Also known as "light cookies", these are great for everything from dappled sunlight to shadow boxing.
 - **NVIDIA Deep Learning Super Sampling:** DLSS is a neural-net powered approach to temporal anti-aliasing and upscaling for NVIDIA RTX GPUs.
 We're working on integrating DLSS into Bevy to provide a cheaper and higher quality anti-aliasing solution than Bevy's current TAA (on supported platforms).
 - **More game-focused examples:** New users continue to flock to Bevy, and need up-to-date learning materials.
 Our API-focused approach to examples isn't enough: we need to start demonstrating how to use Bevy to do common game dev tasks like making an inventory, saving user preferences or placing structures on a map.
-- **Unified volumetrics system:** To get realistic volumetric scenes with localized light shafts using cascading shadow maps, we propose a new unified system that captures both local volumes and atmospheres as part of the same rendering context.
-This is rendered using temporally jittered ray-marching or ray tracing.
-We augment this with features like dynamic image based lighting, pluggable API for user defined cloud layers.
-Finally we attenuate the light sources so that the direct light hitting surfaces is also occluded by volumes, for example orange tinted light reaching objects at sunset.
+- **Unified volumetrics system:** God rays, fogs, cascading shadow maps, and atmospheric scattering: there's a huge a number of rendering features that fundamentally care about the optical properties of volumes of open air (or water!).
+We're hoping to unify and extend these features for easier to use, more beautiful physically-based rendering.

 {{ support_bevy() }}

 TODO: add  contributors